microsoft/azure-iot-developer-kit/docs/_pages/shake-shake-macos.md

  ```

 4. Get into configuration mode:
- Hold down button A, click Reset button, then release button A.
+ Hold down button A, then push and release the reset button.

 5. In the prompt of the serial port with `#`, configure your connection string you get from previous step:
  ```bash